A study on the effects of mixed explicit and implicit communications in human-artificial-agent interactions: Statements and declarations

 \section{Statements and declarations}

+The first part of this research, comprising the first experiment, was conducted while the first author was affiliated to the Graduate Program in Electrical Engineering of the Federal University of Minas Gerais (Brazil).
+The second experiment and the preparation of the manuscript were conducted at The University of Manchester, which is the current affiliation of both authors.

-This work was supported by the Brazilian funding agency CNPq (Conselho Nacional de Desenvolvimento Cient\'{i}fico e Tecnol\'{o}gico) and by the Royal Academy of Engineering under the Research Chairs and Senior Research Fellowships programme.
+This work was supported by the Brazilian funding agency CNPq (Conselho Nacional de Desenvolvimento Cient\'ifico e Tecnol\'ogico), by The University of Manchester, and by the Royal Academy of Engineering under the Research Chairs and Senior Research Fellowships programme.
 The authors have no competing interests to declare that are relevant to the content of this article.

 \paragraph{Ethics approval and consent}